rcorbish/node-algos/Graphs.md

 - [Definition](https://en.wikipedia.org/wiki/Minimum_spanning_tree)

+*minimumSpanningTreePrimm*
+Returns a minimum spanning tree for the given graph.
+It uses Primm's algorithm which may be better in some cases than the above implementation.

 *shortestPath*
 Find the shortest path from across the graph using the A* algorithm.
 In order to be more efficient apply a heuristic test to see which nodes should be considered in the path.
 The